Some Key Takeaways When Running A Lean Team:

 Every business has had to re-examine its business model and make tough decisions to reduce payroll.
 So it should come as no surprise that a high percentage of my senior credit connections have been let go, leaving the job of managing billions of dollars of receivables to junior credit staff around the globe.

-Your junior credit team is going to be overworked and likely lack the knowledge to tackle more significant receivable issues within your firm.
+Running a lean team in junior credit team may mean they will be overworked and likely lack the knowledge to tackle more significant receivable issues within your firm.
 Imagine being given a task for which you have had little or no training, and the whole company is counting on you to figure it out- quick!

 “How many hours do you work, Brad?”